backplane-cloud/backplane-www/docs/sponsorship.md

 :heavy_check_mark: All extensions developed from sponsor funds will be made fully Open Sourced.

 :heavy_check_mark: The Backplane project will always remain open source, always and forever!

-## Thank you :heart:

-The Backplane Project is made possible from sponsorship and the platform engineering community that actively maintains Backplane Core. :sunglasses:

-Backplane Software's SaaS and enterprise extensions also help to keep Backplane Cloud Abstraction API open source.